l9kd0/pss42069/README.md

 - [WIP] Filling in the overleaf doc with graphs and discussions
 - CHECK IF `make test` works properly
 - Check why in Makefile `make graphs` calls `analysis` instead of `full_analysis`
-- Fix x-axis for proco
-- Fix title for spinlock